exercism/v3/docs/maintainers/migrating-your-config-json-files.md

 - `name`: the human-friendly name of the exercise.
 - `uuid`: the exercise's globally unique identifier.
 - `concepts`: an array of concept slugs that this exercise unlocks when completed.
-- `prerequisites`: an array of concept slugs that this exercise unlocks when completed.
+- `prerequisites`: an array of concept slugs that have to be unlocked before this exercise can be started.

+There is also one optional key:

-- `deprecated` (optional): a boolean value that indicates if the exercise is deprecated.
+- `deprecated`: a boolean value that indicates if the exercise is deprecated.
 It should only be present when the exercise is deprecated.

 This is an example of a concept exercise: